×

 We asked expats in Sanremo what banks they use and there advice about banking.
 They advised:

 "Sanremo, is a beautiful city known for its Mediterranean climate, making it an attractive destination for expats looking to retire.
 Before making the move, there are several things you should know.
 Firstly, you should understand the cost of living in Sanremo.
 While it is generally lower than in many other European cities, it's important to budget for expenses such as housing, food, healthcare, and transportation.
 Secondly, you should familiarize yourself with the healthcare system in Italy.
 The country has a national health service, Servizio Sanitario Nazionale (SSN), which provides free or low-cost healthcare to residents.
 However, many expats choose to also have private health insurance for more comprehensive coverage.
 Language can be a barrier for some expats.
 While English is spoken in many tourist areas, Italian is the primary language in Sanremo.
 It would be beneficial to learn some basic Italian phrases, or consider taking language classes.
 The Italian bureaucracy can be complex and time-consuming.
 Whether it's dealing with residency permits, taxes, or buying property, be prepared for a lot of paperwork and possibly long waiting times.
 Italy has a different pace of life compared to many other countries.
 The lifestyle in Sanremo is laid-back and relaxed, which can be a big adjustment if you're used to a fast-paced environment.
 The city is known for its festivals, such as the Sanremo Music Festival and the Milan-San Remo cycling race.
 Participating in these events can be a great way to immerse yourself in the local culture.
 Finally, it's important to understand the tax implications of retiring in Italy.
-As a resident, you'll be taxed on your worldwide income, so it's advisable to consult with a tax professional before making the move," explained one expat living in Sanremo, Italy.
+As a resident, you'll be taxed on your worldwide income, so it's advisable to consult with a tax professional before making the move," wrote a member in Sanremo.

 Will I be able to find a job in Sanremo?